-This course resembles the introductory courses that are part of the fastest growing Arts and Humanities majors at the University of Chicago: Media Arts and Design (MADD).
+This program resembles the introductory courses that are part of the fastest growing Arts and Humanities majors at the University of Chicago: Media Arts and Design (MADD).
 The MADD program nurtures nimble makers and critical thinkers, blending theory with playful experimentation.
 MADD graduates excel in diverse fields, ranging from game design and creative technology to arts education and entrepreneurship.
 To help navigate the program’s diverse offerings, courses are grouped into thematic “clusters” that reflect different areas of focus.
 These clusters serve as a guide for students to orient themselves within the curriculum and identify affinities that align with their interests.
 These clusters include creative computing, digital sound and music, expanded cinema, and media performance, but the most popular of them is games.

 • Available for current high school students who are at least 15 years old